Work–life balance

 Sweden has made it easier to combine career with family life.
 Here's how.

-How gender equality can benefit a country's economy
+How gender equality can benefit both individuals and a country's economy

+Work–life balance is one of the overarching principles for gender equality in Sweden.
 Everyone, regardless of gender, should have the right to work and support themselves, as well as to balance career and family life.
-This work–life balance approach is one of the overarching principles for gender equality in Sweden.

 On a national level, this principle is also about laying ground for the economy.
 Sweden has a long history of policies with the goal of getting equal numbers of men and women – in other words, as many people as possible – into the workforce to increase the country’s growth.